Netflix Persuasion (2022) Trailer Review

 "Goodnight, Miss Eyre."

-Positive: Despite all the pitfalls and low production values of this adaptation, Charlton Heston at least seems familiar with the source material.
+Pros: Despite all the pitfalls and low production values of this adaptation, Charlton Heston at least seems familiar with the source material.
 Heston was the first actor in the Rochester timeline to give an honest attempt at accuracy.
 His Rochester is abrupt, arrogant, and wholly unconcerned with manners in his first conversation with Jane.
 The 1949 Rochester cares nothing for propriety.
-He pursues what captures his interest, and that is probing and coaxing a meek (in this adaptation, at least) Jane Eyre out of her shell.
+He pursues what captures his interest, and that is coaxing a meek (in this adaptation, at least) Jane Eyre out of her shell.

-8. George C. Scott, Jane Eyre 1970
+10. George C. Scott, Jane Eyre 1970

 "What the devil do you think you're doing..."

-7. William Hurt, Jane Eyre 1996
+9. William Hurt, Jane Eyre 1996

 &nbs…